 To develop academic leaders in global health dedicated to reducing human suffering caused by health disparities.
-As a distinguished program that incorporates multiple departments, the Global Health Residency/Fellowship Pathway delivers tailored postgraduate training experiences integrating specialty-specific research opportunities, masters-level didactic training, and close mentorship to develop careers in global health.
+As a distinguished program that incorporates multiple departments, the Global Health Pathway for Residents and Fellows delivers tailored postgraduate training experiences integrating specialty-specific research opportunities, masters-level didactic training, and close mentorship to develop careers in global health.

-Enhance Didactic Training with a Masters of Science in Global Health The 32-credit curriculum includes five core courses, a field experience to apply learned research methods, and a research-based scholarly thesis.
+Enhance Didactic Training with a Master of Science in Global Health The 38-credit curriculum includes six core courses, electives, a field experience to apply learned research methods, and a research-based scholarly thesis.
 Graduates are prepared to engage in clinical, epidemiological, social-behavioral, and policy-oriented research, and to design, implement, and manage health programs which target the reduction of health disparities.